leiachung41/leiachung41.github.io/Animal_Trading_Cards/README.md

        5. border around the animal's information
        6. spacing between the animal's name, image, and information (you will need to use the property padding)

+3. When you've finished building the article, open up` reflections.txt`.
+You've learned a lot about web development so far.
+I want you to take a moment to write down your thoughts about web development in `reflections.txt`.
+Answer the following questions:

+       1. What new skills have you learned?
+       2. What has been easy?
+       3. What has been difficult?
+       4. How have you used the problem solving strategies from the first project to overcome challenges so far?

 # Supporting Materials
 - fend-animal-trading-cards-master.zip